mfourier/ufc-predictor-v2/README.md

 - **Model overviews and mathematical formulations**: Detailed descriptions of each algorithm, including underlying principles and expected behavior.
 - **Key assumptions and limitations**: Insights into when and why each model performs best, as well as potential pitfalls.
-- **Hyperparameter grids**: Full parameter configurations used for tuning with `GridSearchCV`, enabling reproducibility and extension.
 - **Training logs**: A CSV file automatically generated during experiments, storing key metrics, best hyperparameters, and training durations for each model, enabling result tracking and comparison across runs.
 - **Usage guides**: Step-by-step instructions on running the notebooks, customizing experiments, and interpreting results.